CTFEDs/FutureFriendlyUXWorkshop/README.md

-# UXSouthAfrica2015Workshop
+# Future Friendly UX Workshop

-> Gathering some ideas for a workshop at UX South Africa 2015.
+> Outline for a Future Friendly UX Workshop

 The big idea: look at improving some common design patterns that are usually implemented in a way that isn't very friendly to Progressive Enhancement or Front-end Performance.